abhinavg4/java_compiler/Readme.md

 ### Running

+Run the following command.
+It has 3 arguments (in this order)

+1. -o, if you want to remove jump over jumps in the code
-Change the filename on line 11 of bin/go.py to point to any java file that you want compile
+2. -f the java file name you want to compile

-Then run the following command
+3. -h for help
 ```
-python bin/go.py
+python bin/final.py -f test/ackermann.java
+python bin/final.py -o 1 -f test/ackermann.java
 ```

 This will output assembly code on your terminal window and also store it in output.s.
 Also, this will produce an executable file output.o